 A beautiful and well-organized entryway will make a home feel more inviting.
 But knowing which steps to take to get the job done may not seem obvious.
-To help you pack a lot of style and function into your current foyer, no matter it's size, we gathered our favorite entryway ideas for your inspiration.
+To help you pack a lot of style and function into your current foyer, no matter its size, we gathered our favorite entryway ideas for your inspiration.

-How to Create an Entryway in an Open Concept Home
+Creating an Entryway in an Open Concept Home

 To accomplish the mission, Fasnacht carved up the room into clearly defined zones for specific purposes.
-Placing a rough-hewed bench behind the sofa carved out a little entryway.
-The piece of furniture conveniently located near the front door is a landing strip for grab and go items like handbags.Continue to 3 of 23 below.
+She placed a rough-hewed bench behind the sofa to create a little entryway.
+The piece of furniture conveniently located near the front door is a landing strip for grab-and-go items, like handbags.Continue to 2 of 22 below.

 Efficient Entryway in a Swedish Apartment

 Not having a closet in the entryway is not a problem for this Swedish apartment seen on Alvhem.
 A recessed wall deep enough for shelves with a 10-inch depth becomes a handy spot to keep shoes and hang coats.
 A pendant light, sizeable gilded mirror, and small seat add practical function.
 On the floor are square ceramic tiles that stand up to wet shoes.Continue to 3 of 22 below.

 Funky Entryway Chairs

 Having a place to put on or take off shoes in an entryway is essential in many homes.
 We believe that the bench, chair, or stool you decide to keep near your front door should show off your unique style.
-Case in point, these Eames inspired chairs.
+Case in point: these Eames-inspired chairs.

-Boho Inspired Entryway With Midcentury Furniture
+Entryway With Midcentury Furniture

 Anchoring the space is a gorgeous, oversized mirror reflecting the lovely living room.
-Below it is a midcentury, wood slat bench in teak that provides a place to sit or drop off handbags.
-A Turkish rug brings room warming color.
-In the corner is a pop of natural greenery.
-On the right is another midcentury seat... made of wood.
-On top are two sheepskin rugs for comfort.Continue to 6 of 23 below.
+Below it is a midcentury wood slat bench in teak that provides a place to sit or drop off handbags.
+A rug brings the room a warming color, and in the corner, there is a pop of natural greenery.
+On the right is another midcentury seat made of wood with two sheepskin rugs for comfort.Continue to 5 of 22 below.

 Black and White Small Entryway

-Beautiful Porcelain Tile Works in Hardworking Entryways
+Beautiful Porcelain Tile in Hardworking Entryways

 Entryway Solutions for a Long Narrow Hallway

-If your entryway is a long narrow hallway behold these ingenious tips from a Scandinavian apartment spotted on Alvhem Makleri.
-Notice the photo on the right.
-Mounted on the wall are five sets of IKEA shoe cabinets called TRONES.
-A set of three costs $40.
+If your entryway is a long, narrow hallway—behold these ingenious tips from a Scandinavian apartment spotted on Alvhem Makleri.
+On the right, five sets of IKEA shoe cabinets called TRONES are mounted onto the wall.
 Next to the front door are slate floor tiles that stand up to moisture and dirt.
-A machine washable rug tops of the painted wood floor.
-Next to the long hallway is the section shown on the right-hand photo.
-Wall mounted shelves double as a coat... rack.
-Below is a small shoe bench.
-On the right is a compact shelving unit.Continue to 9 of 23 below.
+The rug placed on the floor will protect the painted wood floors while also being easy to clean thanks to it being machine-washable.